 The grand total is approximately 267,800 AF.
 MWD will deliver a portion of the above quantities to DWA and CVWD by exchange of Colorado River water, and a portion via credit from the Advance Delivery account.
-During the first three months of 2023, a total of 846 AF of Colorado River water has already been delivered to the Whitewater River Groundwater Replenishment Facility (all apportioned to CVWD under the QSA 15 TAF Program), and 0 AF of Colorado River water has been delivered to the Mission Creek Groundwater Replenishment Facility.
-MWD expects to deliver a total of 15,000 AF of Colorado River Water by the end of the year.
+During the first four months of 2023, a total of 23,193 AF of Colorado River water has already been delivered to the Whitewater River Groundwater Replenishment Facility, and 102 AF of Colorado River water has been delivered to the Mission Creek Groundwater Replenishment Facility.